Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 “You hear that, Zora?”
 Zora perked up slightly, her tired eyes meeting Ika’s with a glimmer of recognition.

 “That hare got away from us,” she said with a laugh, the humor she barely mustered feeling hollow out loud.
-Going back into the pen would be like stepping into a nightmare, but it was all she could think of.
-Zora usually depended on her own hunting to feed herself, aside from the tallow and freshly cooked beans Ika offered on occasion.
+Going back into the pen would be like stepping into a nightmare, but it was all she could think to do.
+Zora normally hunted for her own food—aside from the tallow and the beans Ika sometimes made—but now Ika had no choice but to provide for them both.

 Ika calculated quickly in her head.
 Fifteen dead sheep—she could probably harvest around 200 kilos of meat before it went bad.
 If she prepared it all and baked it into pemican, it would preserve for months.
 Even if she didn’t return from Praxis shortly, the trip on foot was only a day as far as she recalled.
 If she could miraculously avoid snapping her femur on a fall...or being gored by a wild boar or hounded by a pack of dogs or worse, well, she’d have enough food for the trip and back, and more importantly, enough to sustain Zora while she was away.